-- Channel selection: which platforms are you selecting to spread the message?
+- Channel selection: Which platforms are you selecting to spread the message?
 Is this an inbound or outbound marketing campaign?
-Hint, based on the end goal of your campaign, you will know the platforms you’ll be using to execute it.
+Hint: Based on the end goal of your campaign, you will know the platforms you’ll be using to execute it.

-- If you just need social media to bring users to your blog but the end goal is to turn them into leads, the relevance of content creation increases while social promotion decreases.
+- Campaign budget: How much money do you have to sustain the project?
+This will help you optimize the resources that you have in order to accomplish everything needed for the campaign.
+If you just need social media to bring users to your blog but the end goal is to turn them into leads, the relevance of content creation increases while social promotion decreases.

 - Which are your business seasonal opportunities

 - What days of the week/month work better for your audience

 - Campaign performance: As I will always highlight, marketing is a test-and-fail process.
 It takes time to determine what works for your business but it is easy to tell what simply doesn’t.
 According to how the audience reacts to your campaign, you may need to do some optimization, or pause it completely.
 It doesn’t matter how much money you saved for the campaign, the main goal is to not waste it.